Darkest Dungeon - Initial Impressions

 Image: Red Hook Studios

 When the meter reaches half-full, the resolve of that warrior is tested.
 There is a small chance they can become virtuous, which means that they view the situation as an easy challenge and are buffed for the remainder of the quest.
 Their accuracy, dodging, and attack skills improve and they can even heal themselves through sheer will.
 The chances of this happening, however, are extremely slim in comparison to the other possibilities.
 Most often your warriors will become afflicted, meaning that the stress has gotten to them and they are now behaving in a terribly negative manner.
-They can become abusive and treat their companions with disdain, hopeless and act like Bill Paxton's Sgt.
+They can become abusive and treat their companions with disdain, and act like Bill Paxton's Sgt.
 Hudson from Aliens, or irrational and become nearly uncontrollable, among other ailments.
 Regardless of which affliction your adventurer has, their actions are rarely to your benefit and can cause stress to skyrocket among the rest of the party, leading to even more afflictions and a downward spiral of madness.
 Sometimes they'll outright refuse any healing spells or items, making them more likely to perish on the battlefield.

 You might be asking, "What happens when the meter fills?"
 The character dies instantly from a heart attack.
 While death is not always a certainty in Darkest Dungeon, as there is always a slim chance that your hero will survive at death's door for several rounds, a full stress meter makes death a certainty.